johnkuangwork/Interview-Execrises/README.md

 - Solutions are opened end.
 - Most questions you need to complete in Excel, SQL, or Python.

-Good Luck and Have Fun!

 Directory:
-Finance - SQL, Pandas, Numpy, Time-Series, Chi-Square Test, One-Way ANOVA, Post-Hoc Test
+1. Finance - SQL, Pandas, Numpy, Time-Series, Chi-Square Test, One-Way ANOVA, Post-Hoc Test

+Finally, Good Luck and Have Fun!